Wrongful Death Lawyer in Portland, Oregon

 • Medical and hospital bills for the deceased person’s final illness or injury

-• Current and future income the deceased would have contributed to the home
+• Current and future income that the deceased would have contributed to the home

 • Funeral and burial expenses